Arc browser is winding down — what to switch to, what we lose, and what r/ArcBrowser is doing

 Every reference behind this piece.
 If we make a claim, it's because at least one of these said so — or we lived it ourselves.

-2. Blog The Browser Company blog announcements — The Browser Company
+- Docs The Browser Company — official statement on Arc and Dia — The Browser Company